Содержание

 The first argument specifies the directory in which to start the

-must be followed by a search
+search.
+The option -name must be followed by a search

 string, which may also include wild cards.
 Unlike